 This tutorial will go over some of the best practices with regard to visualization techniques that can be used to create compelling reports in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 Users who use Power BI to run analyses and insights aren’t always creatively inclined.
 It can be a challenge for some to decide how to customize and present their information.